SVSS has put together a list of the frequently asked volunteering questions.

 It can help, but isn’t essential.
 Obviously being able to swim would be required if you’re looking to volunteer with Splash, but the point is really to help you GAIN some experience.

 Will I have to travel far?

 Some of the placement opportunities aren’t within walking distance of the University, but don’t worry because most partner organisations will pay your travel expenses.

 I’ve been told that I need a PVG – what is this?

 PVG stands for Protection of Vulnerable Groups, and is a membership scheme that you will be required to join if you are looking to volunteer with vulnerable adults or children.
 The SRC will process application forms if you are doing certain type of volunteering including;

 In all other roles that require a PVG, the partner agency will process for you.
 If you are already a member of PVG, you may be required to do a PVG update, to ensure you are still OK to work with vulnerable people.

 A PVG is also known as a CRB check in England or a Police Check in many countries in abroad, and in Scotland all it means is that volunteers are screened to ensure that no one who is disqualified from working with children or vulnerable adults is allowed to do so.
 It is a very simple process, as all you’ll have to do is fill a quick form out: it doesn’t cost you anything, and no one (police, authorities etc) will contact you about it.

-Just visit the Student Volunteer Support Service Office in the John McIntyre building or email firstname.lastname@example.org
+You can also visit the Student Volunteer Support Service Coordinator in the office in the John McIntyre building during between 11am-2pm, Tuesday – Thursday or email firstname.lastname@example.org